valentinfrlch/ha-llmvision/README.md

 To use LocalAI, you need to have a LocalAI server running.
 You can find the installation instructions [here](https://localai.io/basics/getting_started/).
 During setup you'll need to provide the IP address of your machine and the port on which LocalAI is running (default is 8000).

 ### Ollama
+---
 To use Ollama you need to install Ollama.
 You can download it from [here](https://ollama.com/).
-Once downloaded you need to run the following command to download the `llava` model:
+Once installed you need to run the following command to download the `llava` model:
 ```bash
 ollama run llava
 ```